-Here are a few other interesting plants that I am now obsessed with.
+Here are a few other interesting plants that caught my eye.

 The Handkerchief Tree (Davidia involucrata) is so beautiful.
-I can’t think of a garden where this wispy dreamy tree wouldn’t be a more interesting substitute for a more regular Dogwood.
+I can’t think of a garden where this wispy dreamy tree wouldn’t be an interesting substitute for a more regular Dogwood.

 I am also loving two twists on old favorites.
 The double decker Echinacea is much more eye catching (a little like Bee Balm) than the original and this evergreen Clematis also blooms in the winter!

 What is wrong with my plant resources

 And finally — I saw these excellent little resources on their website.
 Really, to me they are the clearest most easily read depictions of all that could ail you (or your plants) in the garden.
 I think they would make any novice feel like they could effectively, and with some authority, go to a pro and describe their plant issue and get the right help.